 For your last evening, take a nice stroll by the beach, pick up last minute souvenirs at the ABC store, and buy some delicious shortbread cookies at the Honolulu Cookie Company.

-The 2 days in Honolulu are going to blow by you but as you can see it gives visitors a great glimpse of some of the highlights the island has to offer.
+This 2 day Honolulu itinerary is going to blow by you but as you can see it gives visitors a great glimpse of some of the highlights the island has to offer.
 It certainly won’t be enough to cover everything but hopefully all that means is that you’ll start planning your next trip once you get home.